Robert-litts/ESPN-Fantasy-Data-Archive/README.md

-Populate the database in the following order:

-- FFleague
-- Player
-- Team
-- Settings
-- Draft
-- Roster
-- Matchup
-- Activity

-# ESPN Fantasy Data Archiver
+# ESPN Fantasy Data Archive

- 🏈 A Python application that extracts ESPN Fantasy Sports league data and preserves it locally to ensure your fantasy data remains accessible even if ESPN removes it in the future!
-Data is archived in both a local Shelf file as well as in a PostgreSQL database.
+ 🏈 A Python application that extracts ESPN Fantasy Football league data and preserves it locally in case ESPN "misplaces" it in the future!
+Data is archived in both a local [Shelf](https://docs.python.org/3/library/shelve.html) file as well as in a PostgreSQL database.
 Archived data includes drafts, scores, rosters, transactions, and league settings!

 ## Features